jimangel/jimangel.io/content/posts/2020-11-20-google-cloud-vpn-pfsense.md

 ![](/img/google-cloud-vpn-pfsense-google-fw.png#center)

-For more security Google's Cloud VPN supports `allowlists` and `denylists` for specific IPs to reach Google's VPC.
+For more securit, Google's Cloud VPN supports `allowlists` and `denylists` for specific IPs to reach Google's VPC.
 Find more information on restricting IPs in Google's [official documentation](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview#vpn-org-policy).

-Also, depending on how you configured your VPC, the Cloud Router advertises either a single region's subnet or all subnets in the VPC.
+Also, depending on how you configured your VPC, the Cloud Router advertises a single region's subnet or all subnets in the VPC.
 VPC's dynamic routes, *Regional* or *Global*, control this.
-I want all subnets advertised so I'll edit the VPC to *Global* ([more info](https://cloud.google.com/vpc/docs/vpc#routing_for_hybrid_networks)).
+I want all subnets advertised, so I'll edit the VPC to *Global* ([more info](https://cloud.google.com/vpc/docs/vpc#routing_for_hybrid_networks)).

 ![](/img/google-cloud-vpn-pfsense-global-vpc.png#center)